komsan-k/IO-engineering/introduction-to-IOE/2026/wearable/README.md

-# Explanation of IEEE 360-2022
+# IEEE 360-2022

-The uploaded document, **IEEE 360-2022**, is an IEEE standard titled:

 > **IEEE Standard for Wearable Consumer Electronic Devices—Overview and Architecture**

-It is not a conventional research article presenting experimental results.
-Instead, it establishes a common framework for classifying, designing, testing, and evaluating wearable consumer electronic devices.
+It establishes a common framework for classifying, designing, testing, and evaluating wearable consumer electronic devices.

 ## 1. Main Purpose